NSU Typ 110: Design

-Viewed from the front, large rectangular headlights differentiate the Typ 110 from the smaller models, flanking a large chrome-effect panel that might have passed for a false grill.
+Viewed from the front, large rectangular headlights differentiate the Typ 110 from the smaller models, flanking a large chrome-effect panel that might have passed for a false grille.
 Inside, domestic market cars featured a fashionable strip speedometer reminiscent of that found on the Opel Rekord B which had been introduced a couple of months earlier.
 The Typ 110 came with a strip of 'simulated wood' veneer across the width of the dash board, while a new heating and ventilation system testified to the car's middle class aspirations.
 Reclining front seats were available at extra cost.

 The Typ 110 and the Prinz 1000 were powered by rear-mounted air-cooled four-cylinder engines.
 These were noted for their relatively advanced configuration for the times, being mounted transversely and having a chain-driven single overhead camshaft with an inline-mounted distributor.
 Initially the Typ 110 came with a 1085 cc engine with a claimed output of 49 PS, which would also find its way into the sporting smaller Prinz 1000 TT, albeit with a slightly higher claimed output of 40 kW.
 In the autumn of 1966 a larger engine of 1177 cc 60 PS became available in a version designated as the NSU Typ 110 S or 110 SC.

 The independent rear suspension design was of semi-trailing arm configuration and, similarly to most of the body and floor pan structure aft of the A-Pillar, was shared between the 1000 and Type 110.
 However, the front suspension of the Typ 110 was a new double-wishbone design with longer wishbones, better noise isolation and longer wheel travel than those of the 1000 models.